wkdkavishka/gpa-calculator/README.md

 ## Overview

-The GPA Calculator is a Python-based application that allows users to calculate their Grade Point Average (GPA) based on their course grades.
-This tool is useful for students who want to keep track of their academic performance.
+A simple tool to calculate your Grade Point Average (GPA) based on your course grades.
+Sample results file is provided(Mine :smiley: )

 ## Features